-- (1) Each student's program must have the approval of the Department of Mathematical Sciences.
-(2) The program must include ★6 in English and either CMPUT 101, 114, 115 or CMPUT 114, 115.
+- Each student's program must have the approval of the Department of Mathematical and Statistical Sciences. - (2) The program must include \star 6 in English and either CMPUT 101 and 114, or CMPUT 114 and 115.
 These courses should be taken in the first two years of the program. - (3) The program must include at least ★18 in a single field of applications.
-The student is advised to consult the Department of Mathematical Sciences regarding specific program recommendations for the field of applications. - (4) The program must meet the requirements of the Faculty of Science (§163.1.2) and include ★18 in Arts courses - (5) A corresponding Honors Mathematics course can be substituted for any MATH course listed.
-For example, MATH 117 can be substituted for MATH 114.
+The student is advised to consult the Department of Mathematical and Statistical Sciences regarding specific program recommendations for the field of applications. - (4) The program must meet the requirements of the Faculty of Science (§163.1.2) and include \star 18 in Arts courses. - (5) A corresponding Honors MATH course can be substituted for any MATH course listed.
+For example, MATH 117 can be substituted for MATH 114. - (6) Students interested in taking non-junior CMPUT courses as options in subsequent years should note that CMPUT 115 is a prerequisite for all non-junior CMPUT courses.

-The Industrial Internship program provides students who have finished their third year in the Department of Mathematical Science an opportunity for extended work experience.
+The Industrial Internship program provides students who have finished their third year in the Department of Mathematical and Statistical Sciences an opportunity for extended work experience.
 The program lasts 16 months, and, after completing the reporting requirements, a student can receive university credit for the experience.